dnehar/dnehar.github.io/index.md

 title: ""

 ---

-I am a Reseach Scientist at [The Jackon laboratory for Genomic Medecine] in Farmington, CT, USA.
+I received my Ph.D. in Immunology from Sorbone University (Paris) under the mentorship of Prof. David Klatzmann.
+I completed my postocdoral fellowship at [The Jackon laboratory for Genomic Medecine] (CT, USA) under the mentorship of Prof. Jacques Banchereau.

 My ongoing research within the [Verhaak lab] focuses on analyzing the tumor immune microenvironment in brain tumors, using single cell  and spatial transcriptomic approaches